Jean de Dieu-Raymond de Cucé de Boisgelin: French Revolution

 Boisgelin was elected to represent the higher clergy of his province at the States-General, in 1789 by the sénéchaussée of Aix.
 His practical political wisdom and moderation appeared on many occasions; he voted, in the name of the clergy, for the union of the three orders, the abolition of feudal rights, and offered 400,000 livres to the public treasury; but he opposed the abolition of tithes and the confiscation of church property.
 His political sagacity and oratory made him the recognized leader and spokesman of thirty bishops, his colleagues in the Assembly, where he advocated for liberty and religion, and for full participation of the citizenry in the government, with political rights as indestructible as natural and civic rights.
 He served as one of the earlier presidents of the National Assembly (23 November – 4 December 1789).

 The majority of the assembly voted for the Civil Constitution of the Clergy.
 It denied the supreme jurisdiction of the pope, subjected ecclesiastics to the civil power, and decreed that all the members of the clergy, beginning with those in the assembly, should take the oath of allegiance to the constitution, under penalty of exile and the forfeiture of their salaries.
 Boisgelin rose to champion the cause of the Church: "Let the law", he exclaimed in the assembly, "leave us our honor and liberty; take back your salaries."
 It was he who wrote the famous "Exposition of Principles", signed by all except four of the bishops of France, condemning the civil constitution; it was he who in the name of his colleagues corresponded during two years with Rome; he who in a letter, dated 3 May 1791, proposed to the bishops to lay their resignations at the feet of Pius VI; in 1801 he effectively made to Pope Pius VII the sacrifice not accepted by Pope Pius VI.

 In exile

 When persecutions drove him out of France he went to England.
 In his answer to a letter from Edmund Burke in which the orator expressed his admiration for the spirit of disinterestedness and dignity of character of the French episcopacy, he complained that he was expelled from France in the name of that liberty he had in perfect faith contributed to establish, and under whose protection he hoped to end his days.

 Boisgelin returned to France when Napoleon restored peace to the Church and to France by his Concordat, 15 July 1801.
 In 1802, he was raised to the archiepiscopal See of Tours and soon after created cardinal.

 Works

 In 1776 he was chosen member of the Académie Française.
 His works include:

-"Collection de diverses pièces en vers" (1783);

-"L'art de juger d'après l'analogie des idées" (1789);

-"Considérations sur la paix publique adressées de la Révolution" (1791);

-"Exposition des principes sur la constitution du clergé" (1791);

-"Le Psalmiste, traduction des Psaumes en vers" (1799);

-"Traduction des Héroïdes d'Ovide" (1784).